-Over on “George’s Other Blog” I recently wrote about a trip to Schoodic Peninsula on the coast of Maine, part of Acadia National Park.
+Over on my other blog, I recently wrote about a trip to Schoodic Peninsula on the coast of Maine, part of Acadia National Park.
 This leads to a question: what is the difference between “Acadia” and “Arcadia”?

 The short answer is that the original word was Arcadia, in reference to ancient Greece, but the ‘r’ got dropped at a point in history.